 4. Open Courses

 Several free online courses are great for quickly coding or learning specific languages.
 Many of these courses require prior knowledge, but some are free to audit, so you can learn without paying.

 The downside is that many of these courses are short or for beginners.
 This can be great if you like structure and bite-sized chunks of information, but it might not give you the depth of knowledge that more expensive courses offer.

 Also Read: 15 Best Keyboards for Programming and Coding

 These are a great way to meet like-minded people and learn more about the industry.
 For example, Google Developer Group events often offer free talks, workshops, and networking opportunities.

 These events also offer scholarships for under-represented groups such as women and immigrants.
 The downside is that they can be time-consuming and expensive if you want to attend more than one.

 Which of these five ways to learn to code is right for you?
 It depends on how you learn best.
 Online courses are your best bet if you want a course structure but don’t have time or money.

-If you like to be part of a community or learn from other people, conferences and workshops are the best choices.
+Conferences and workshops are the best choices if you like to be part of a community or learn from others.
 No matter what you choose, make sure you are having fun.
 If it becomes a chore, you are unlikely to stick with it.